aykutb/mobihack/README.md

 mobihack
 ========

-This project is a rating project for Mobilike and developed by Aykut Bal.
+This project is a rating project for Mobilike job application and developed by Aykut Bal.

 ## Installation